mbadolato/iTerm2-Color-Schemes/README.md

 The Pencil Dark and Pencil Light themes were created by [mattly](https://github.com/mattly/iterm-colors-pencil)

 The Flat theme was created by [ahmetsulek](https://github.com/ahmetsulek/flat-terminal)

+The Atom, Brogrammer, and Darkside themes were created by [bahlo](https://github.com/bahlo/iterm-colors)

 If there are other color schemes you'd like to see included, drop me a line!